FAQ’s + research

 -

 It is quite common.
-The study found that 47.8% of women, 60.8% of men, and 71.1% of transgender and gender nonbinary (TGNB+) participants have enacted at least one of these behaviours on a partner.
+A recent 2025 study found that 47.8% of women, 60.8% of men, and 71.1% of transgender and gender nonbinary (TGNB+) participants have enacted at least one of these behaviours on a partner.
 When it comes to receiving these behaviours with consent, 53.8% of women, 45.8% of men, and 72.3% of TGNB+ participants reported having done so in their lifetime.

 Source: Herbenick, D., Fu, T., Chen, X., Ali, S., Stanojević, I. S., Hensel, D. J., Wright, P. J., Peterson, Z. D., Harezlak, J., & Fortenberry, J. D. (2025).
 Prevalence and Demographic Correlates of "Rough Sex" Behaviors: Findings from a U.S. Nationally Representative Survey of Adults Ages 18-94 Years.
 Archives of Sexual Behavior, 54, 3435-3469.